Discontinuous transition in 2D Potts: I. Order-Disorder Interface convergence: Random Walk picture in the ATRC

 In worlds: \(a_k\) records the minimal mass given by a conditional probability to an irreducible graph for a fixed frozen ``recent'' past, and any ``less recent'' possible past.
 Introduce then the mass increments (\(p_k\) has the same definition domain as \(a_k\))

 Note that by definition of the \(a_k\)'s, the \(p_k\)'s are always non-negative.
-This property is what compensates the lack of monotonicity of \(q(\tilde{\eta}\given \tilde{\eta}_0,\dots,\tilde{\eta}_{k-1})\) (monotonicity is property P6 there).
-One can now duplicate~\cite[Section 7]{AouOttVel24} to conclude the proof of Theorem~\ref{thm:OZ_for_ATRC_infinite_vol} with the following adaptations: use the \(p_k\)'s defined above in place of the ones defined in~\cite{AouOttVel24}, and use Lemma~\ref{lem:mixing_conditonal_chain_infinite_volume} as a replacement for~\cite[properties P5, P7]{AouOttVel24} (these are the only properties used in the argument).
+This property is what compensates the lack of property P6: monotonicity of \(q(\tilde{\eta}\given \tilde{\eta}_0,\dots,\tilde{\eta}_{k-1})\).
+One can now duplicate~\cite[Section 7]{AouOttVel24} to conclude the proof of Theorem~\ref{thm:OZ_for_ATRC_infinite_vol} with the following adaptations: use the \(p_k\)'s defined above in place of the ones defined in~\cite{AouOttVel24}, and use Lemma~\ref{lem:mixing_conditonal_chain_infinite_volume} as a replacement for~\cite[properties P5, P7]{AouOttVel24}.
+Indeed, these are the only properties used in the argument.